bakerdonkey/pyBlinx/README.md

 #### Usage
 ```
-python blinx_rev -co GEOMETRY_ADDRESS -so TEXTURE_ADDRESS -s SECTION
+python pyblinx -co GEOMETRY_ADDRESS -so TEXTURE_ADDRESS -s SECTION
 ```
 Use `--help` for full definitions of arguments.
+Check `./docs` for information on how to find addresses and how to calculate virtual addresses

-Sample geometry and texture addresses are in `./data/entries.csv`.
-Blinx_rev does not currently support extracting character models.
+Sample geometry and texture addresses are in `./data/entries.csv`. pyBlinx does not currently support extracting character models.

+### Examples

 ![16 Ton](https://s15.postimg.cc/ot5s9pqwr/16ton_tex.png)
 ![arrow](https://s15.postimg.cc/ydugtg723/arrow_signs.png)